eliasbenaddou/dotfiles/README.md

 1. **[bat](https://github.com/sharkdp/bat)** – A better `cat` with syntax highlighting, Git integration, and line numbers.

-1. **[zsh-helix-mode](https://github.com/Multirious/zsh-helix-mode)** – Bring comfort of working with Helix keybindings to your Zsh environment.
-This plugin attempts to implement Helix keybindings as accurately and completely as possible while respecting existing shell workflows.## Theme
+1. **[zsh-helix-mode](https://github.com/Multirious/zsh-helix-mode)** – Implement Helix keybindings as accurately and completely as possible while respecting existing shell workflows.

-i. \*\*[helix-weztern](https://github.com/quantonganh/helix-wezterm?tab=readme-ov-file) - Turning Helix into an IDE with the help of WezTerm and CLI tools.
+1. **[helix-weztern](https://github.com/quantonganh/helix-wezterm?tab=readme-ov-file)** - Turning Helix into an IDE with the help of WezTerm and CLI tools.

 ## Theme